bids-standard/bids-specification/src/99-appendices/11-qmri.md

 #### `TB1AFI` specific notes

 This method calculates a B1<sup>+</sup> map from two images acquired at two interleaved excitation repetition times (TR).
-Note that there is not an entity for the TR and its definition depends on the modality (`functional` or `anatomical`) in the specification.
+Note that there is no entity for the TR that can be used to label the files corresponding to the two repetition times and the definition of repetition time depends on the modality (`functional` or `anatomical`) in the specification.

 Therefore, to properly identify constituents of this particular method, values of the `acq` entity SHOULD begin with either `tr1` (lower TR) or `tr2` (higher TR)